 Note Once you have set the Replication Server site version, you cannot downgrade the Replication Server.
 To return to an earlier software version, you must reinstall the Replication Server and re-create any aspects of your replication applications that pertain to that Replication Server.

-Backing up the RSSD

-After you upgrade a Replication Server, set its site version to 1500, and perform route upgrades to the relevant routes, use the Adaptive Server commands dump database or dump transaction to back up the RSSD and the Replication Server sysadmin erssd, backup command to back up the ERSSD.
+Backing up the RSSD After you upgrade a Replication Server, set its site version to 1500, and perform route upgrades to the relevant routes, use the Adaptive Server commands dump database or dump transaction to back up the RSSD and the Replication Server sysadmin erssd, backup command to back up the ERSSD.
 You can restore the RSSD with the Adaptive Server commands load database or load transaction or restore the ERSSD using the ERSSD recovery procedure.
 See Chapter 4, "Managing a replication system" in the Replication Server Administration Guide, for information on recovery procedure.
 If you have a current backup, you can avoid potential problems from loading an RSSD that corresponds to an earlier version level.
 After you load the backup, all queued messages from other Replication Servers can be recognized by this Replication Server and RSSD.
 If you restore the RSSD from a backup performed before you set the site version, messages that the RSSD cannot accept might arrive at the Replication Server.

-Using new features in version 15.0

-You can use new Relication Server features that interact with other Replication Servers only if all these things are true:
+Using new features in You can use new Relication Server features that interact with other Replication version 15.0 Servers only if all these things are true: The system version has been set to 1102.
+The site version for both Replication Servers has been set to the current

-- The system version has been set to 1102. - The site version for both Replication Servers has been set to the current version. - The routes between the Replication Servers have been upgraded.
+- The site version for both Replication Servers has been set to the current version. - The routes between the Replication Servers have been upgraded.

-See "Setting the replication system version" on page 42 and "Upgrading routes" on page 46 for more information.
+See "Setting the replication system version" on page 40 and "Upgrading routes" on page 44 for more information.